zquestz/docker-bitcoin/README.md

 $ docker run amacneil/bitcoinxt
 ```

-Specific versions of Bitcoin Classic and Bitcoin XT may be run using the command line options above.
+Specific versions of these alternate clients may be run using the command line options above.

 **Data Volumes**